TheLuoFengLab/ChemFM/finetuning/reaction_prediction/readme.md

 In our paper, we fine-tune ChemFM using the [Root-aligned SMILES](https://pubs.rsc.org/en/content/articlelanding/2022/sc/d2sc02763a) technique.
 However, ChemFM can seamlessly integrate with SMILES sequence editing-based methods for reaction prediction by providing a superior pre-trained model.

 We provide **comparisons on benchmark datasets**, including the **USPTO benchmark datasets** (USPTO-Full, USPTO-MIT, and USPTO-50K).

-> [!IMPORTANT]
-> However, we exclude methods that are not open-sourced or cannot be replicated based on our extensive replication.

 Additionally, we include details to **replicate the results** reported in our paper, along with **model checkpoints and configurations** for each dataset.

 Our repository supports both synthesis and retrosynthesis prediction and follows standard evaluation practices: